osklr/Cpp-Order-Book/README.md

 # Cpp-Order-Book

 ## Introduction
-A order book and matching engine written with C++20 with an CLI developed for learning purposes.
+An order book and matching engine written with C++20 with an CLI developed for learning purposes.
 Currently including functionalities of creating orders, resting orders on the bid/ask book, FIFO matching, order and trade journals, cancel outstanding orders and search orders and trades.

 ## Features